Homotopy in Exact Categories: Monoidal Exact Categories and Monads in Exact Categories

 Now suppose $(\mathpzc{E},\otimes,S^{0}(k),\underline{\textrm{Hom}})$ is a closed monoidal exact category.
 Then

-is a closed monoidal exact category.
-Note that the closed symmetric monoidal category
+is a closed monoidal exact category which is compatible if the closed monoidal exact structure on $\mathpzc{E}$ is.
+Note that the closed symmetric monoidal exact category

-need not be a closed monoidal exact category since infinite direct sums/ products need not be admissibly coexact/ admissibly exact.
+need not be a compatible closed monoidal exact category since infinite direct sums/ products need not be admissibly coexact/ admissibly exact.
 When we deal with unbounded complexes later we shall assume this to be the case.
-We shall see shortly that this is guaranteed for a closed monoidal structure on a quasi-abelian category.
+However it will still be a monoidal exact category, and we shall see shortly that compatibility is guaranteed for a closed monoidal structure on a quasi-abelian category.